ta3ag/lbd/docs/BackendTutorial/source/lld.rst

   -3: -3   left justif.
   -3:   -3 right justif.

-They are same after the "Hello world!" of printf() function support.
-The cpu0I use cmp instruction.
-Before the "Hello world!" are for test cases which needed the linker, such as global variable, C++ template, ... .
-You can verify the slt
-instructions is work fine too by change cpu to cpu032II as follows,
+They are same.
+You can verify the slt instructions is work fine too by change variable cpu from cpu032I to cpu032II as follows,

 .. rubric:: lbdex/InputFiles/build-printf-stdarg-2.sh